Where Do ‘We Buy Any Car’ Sell Their Cars?

 With more than 400 branches across the UK, We Buy Any Car is one of the biggest and most recognised auto dealerships in the country.
 Headquartered in Surrey, the industry giant employees more than 700 people and prides itself on quick and easy service.

 So, what does We Buy Any Car do with its influx of vehicles?
-We take you behind the scenes and reveal where do We Buy Any Car sell their cars.
+We take you behind the scenes and reveal where We Buy Any Car sell their cars.

 Where do We Buy Any Car sell their cars?
 When you sell your vehicle to this company, it’s generally heading straight to a nearby dealership where it will be sold at a profit to another driver.
 Alternatively, it may be listed on an online ‘car supermarket’ where it will also be sold at a profit.